stratoss/phalcon2rest/README.md

 The Phalcon framework is an awesome PHP framework that exists as a C-extension to the language.
 This allows it to be incredibly fast.
-But aside from its quickness, it is an amazingly powerful fraemwork with excellent [documentation][phalconDocs] that follows many best practises of modern software development.
+But aside from its quickness, it is an amazingly powerful framework with excellent [documentation][phalconDocs] that follows many best practises of modern software development.
 This includes using the Direct Injection pattern to handle service resolution across classes, a PSR-0 compliant autoloader, MVC architecture (or not), caching handlers for database, flatfile, redis, etc.. and a ton of additional features.